 interr neg exist\nmlz prep=2sg.m scribes many

-‘Don’t you have many scribes at your disposal’ (Papyrus Anastasi 5, 11, 4)
+‘Don’t you have many scribes at your disposal?’
+(Papyrus Anastasi 5, 11, 4)

 The expected existential negation should here be the form mn resulting from the fusion of bn wn in a text from this stage in the history of the language.
-However, it belongs to a corpus of texts traditionally called the Late Egyptian iscellanies may show archaizing features.
-The same phenomenon may in the following literary text, where the graphical alternation between Middle Egyptian nn and Late Egyptian bn wn witnesses a deliberate play graphical conventions by the scribe who composed the text
+However, it belongs to a corpus of texts traditionally called the Late Egyptian Miscellanies, which may show archaizing features.
+The same phenomenon may occur in the following literary text, where the graphical alternation between Middle Egyptian nn and Late Egyptian bn wn witnesses a deliberate play of graphical conventions by the scribe who composed the text:

 (55) Late Egyptian (Egyptian [Afro-Asiatic], Egypt)